Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 Now you have folder "workshop_march_2022" containing R1.fastq and R2.fastq files for each of the samples.
 **Those are gunzipped files, remember that when you obtaine your files from sequencing facility they will be with extension .fastq.gz**

-## Running splitting (MultiPISS) script.
+## 4. MultiPISS - splitting libraries into datasets corresponding to different target regions

-First we want to split our libraries into bins representing our target genes and from each library delete sequences with tags uncharacteristic to its well.
+First, we want to split data for each of the libraries into bins representing our target genes, and from each library, delete reads with tags other than those expected for a given sample.
 To do that we are going to use our [MultiPISS.py](https://github.com/Symbiosis-JU/Bioinformatic-pipelines/blob/main/multiPISS.py) script:
 1. Click on the link above and copy it (by clicking the icon 'copy raw contents' in the right upper corner of the box).
 2. use command: